Eternal of Night

 Sung is soft spoken, with a gentle and pleasant temperament, but given to teasing and asking impossible or leading questions.
 She rarely raises her voice and appears to genuinely enjoy pleasant conversation.
 She especially enjoys the discussion of mysteries, enigmas and riddles - not so much the attempt to answer them, but the joy that comes from sharing theory and speculation with like-minded individuals.

 This eternal is usually encountered alone - she often seems quite solitary in her nature.
 Her heralds usually wear multicoloured garb, and share her desire to discuss enigmas and inexplicable events.
-They tend to express a deep personal affection for their patron - and almost alone of the heralds of the Night eternals there are none do not identify themselves as her children.
+They tend to express a deep personal affection for their patron - and almost alone of the heralds of the Night eternals there are none who do not identify themselves as her children.

 Sung is closely associated with the rune Wyr.
 She adores mysteries, as distinct from secrets; she loves to explore, expound on, discuss and study the things that nobody knows the truth about.
 It is mostly disinterested in discovering the solution or answer to a mystery - unless that solution or answer itself raises more mysteries.
 "It is the mystery which endures." says Sung.
 "The light of truth kills the mystery, and leaves the seeker desolate."
 That isn't to say that she will not help those who seek to fathom out a mystery, but the greater the enigma the more tangential or esoteric her aid is likely to be.